thanhmcisai/advanced-python/README.md

 - Using Boolean flags to make a method do 2 different things
 - Catching and then ignoring exceptions
 - Not use custom exception
+- Using the wrong data structure
+- Using misleading names
+- Classes with too many instance variables
+- Verb/subject
+- Backpedalling
+- Hard-wired sequences with a fixed order
+- Creating unrelated objects in the initializer
+- Not relying on keyword arguments

 # Functions vs Classes: When to Use Which and Why?